Gender pay gap

 Understanding the Gender Pay Gap

 The proportion of men and women receiving bonuses was low in this year but more typical of a normal year.
-Last year included a one-off bonus to the majority of staff.
-The number of male and female staff receiving a bonus in the year is roughly equal.
+The number of male and female staff receiving a bonus in the year was equal.
 However, due to the majority of the most senior positions being held by males in the business the mean bonus gap was significantly in favour of men.

 Across the pay quartiles the spread of males and females is fairly even indicating there are no real differences across the pay bands.